Know where you are and where you’re going

 The data we show in our reports is either as new as the latest AB 2876 data or as new as the data in the SIERA files you upload.

 No, you cannot see other hospitals data nor can they see yours.
 You will be able to select a pre-made comparison group of hospitals and see that groups averages.
 As well, you can see individual hospital rates in the comparison group, but the hospital name is hidden.
-Furthermore, you will not even know which hospitals are in the group.

 6. Does the data platform require a connection to my hospital’s Electronic Health Records (EHR) system?